timm/silon/README.md

 Increasingly, people seem to misinterpret complexity as sophistication, which is baffling—the incomprehensible should cause suspicion rather than admiration.
 Possibly this trend results from a mistaken belief that using a somewhat mysterious device confers an aura of power on the user.
 -- Niklaus Wirth

-Any intelligent fool can make things bigger, more complex, and more violent.
-It takes a touch of genius — and a lot of courage to move in the opposite direction.
--- Ernst F. Schumacher

-In my view, aiming at simplicity and lucidity is a moral duty of all intellectuals: lack of clarity is a sin, and pretentiousness is a crime.
---  Karl Raimund Popper

-It is always the nearest, plainest and simplest principles that learned men (sic) comprehend last.
--- Elbert (Green) Hubbard

-The ability to simplify means to eliminate the unnecessary so that the necessary may speak.
--- Hans Hoffmann

-Truth is ever to be found in simplicity, and not in the multiplicity and confusion of things.
--- Sir Isaac Newton

 The more you have, the more you are occupied.
 The less you have, the more free you are.
 -- Mother Teresa

-Technical skill is mastery of complexity while creativity is mastery of simplicity.
---  Sir Erik Christopher Zeeman

-Simplicity boils down to two steps: Identify the essential.
-Eliminate the rest.
--- Leo Babauta

-Simplicity – the art of maximizing the amount of work not done – is essential.
--- From the Agile Manifesto.

 Strive for design simplicity.
 You never have to fix anything you leave out.
 -- William P. Lear